azat-co/practicalnode/chapter2/chapter2.md

 added 43 packages in 4.686s
 ```

-If you want to install Express.js to an existing project and save the dependency (smart thing to do!) into the `package.json` file, which is already present in that project&#39;s folder, run `$ npm install express@4.15.5 --save`.
+If you want to install Express.js to an existing project and save the dependency (a smart thing to do!) into the `package.json` file, which is already present in that project&#39;s folder, run `$ npm install express@4.15.5 --save`.

 Create a `server.js` file in the  `hello-simple` folder: